brainlife/docs/docs/cli/install.md

 With brainlife CLI, you can ..

-* Upload/download datasets from your computer.
+* Upload/download data from your computer.
-* Upload datasets stored in BIDS format.
+* Upload data stored in BIDS format.
 * Submit Apps, and monitor (you can fully script data processing through Brainlife)
-* Query projects, datasets, datatypes, etc.
+* Query projects, data, datatypes, etc.

 Brainlife CLI is distributed through [npm](https://www.npmjs.com/) (node package manager) which is a part of nodejs.
 You will need to have nodejs/npm installed on your machine before you can install brainlife CLI command.
 Most operation systems support nodejs through their software distribution systems.
 You can find the nodejs installation document [here](https://nodejs.org/en/download/package-manager/).